-In this project I worked with numerous photographic processes to emphasize the influence each has on our impression and interpretation of an image.
-I am interested in how the unique aesthetics of photographic processes affect our understanding of history.
-But also subverting photographic value systems was critical.
+In this project I worked with numerous photographic processes to accentuate the influence each has on our impression and interpretation of an image.
+I am interested in how the unique aesthetics of photographic processes affect our perceptions of history.
+As well as, subverting photographic value systems was essential.
+The tension between deskilled photography and professional photography blurs multiple boundaries.
 What happens when a banal smartphone snapshot becomes an antique tintype?
-Repetition is exploited to imbue value and sentiment into an otherwise ordinary image.
-Photographic narrative can and is easily disrupted with minimal effort, such as the removal of a title or a rudimentary composite.
-Polaroids, that which institutions used when concerned with documenting evidence, turn this investigation inwards into my own practice of looking and making.
+I consider repetition as a strategy to imbue value and sentiment into an otherwise ordinary and ambiguous image.
+Photographic narrative is problematic and prone to shenanigans.
+Polaroids or “instant film”—that which institutions used when concerned with documenting evidence, turn this investigation inwards into my own practice of looking and making.